Mail Code: 94305-5120

 GENE 288.
 Neurogenetics.
 1 Unit.

-The Neurogenetics Course is a flipped classroom, just-in-time, modular design which will be available online for genetic counseling students, medical students, residents and fellows with an interest in inherited neurologic conditions.
-It will encompass an introductory to neurology for beginners, including an overview of neurologic exam and localization, to provide non-neurologist trainees a foundation for understanding the differential diagnosis process in neurology.
-The course will cover common and exemplary neurogenetics disorders spanning the adult and pediatric neurologic sub-specialties, with a core set of lectures for all learners to watch and a set of optional lectures for a minimum of 10 content hours.
-Talks will exemplify key genetic concepts such as triple repeat disorders and FSHD.
-It will also cover ethical and psychological topics as well as gene-targets therapeutics.
-This course will prepare students so classroom and clinical experiences can begin at a more advanced level and integrate concepts from the online course.nMedical students and graduate students outside of genetic counseling should obtain permission from instructor prior to enrollment.
+Internet-based course for genetic counseling students, graduate students in genetics, medical students, residents, and fellow; genetic counseling students should take this course in conjunction with their neurogenetics rotation.
+Topics include: introduction to neurology for beginners, including an overview of neurologic exam and localization, to provide non-neurologist trainees a foundation for understanding the differential diagnosis process in neurology; common and exemplary neurogenetics disorders spanning the adult and pediatric neurologic sub-specialties; key genetic concepts such as triple repeat disorders and FSHD; ethical and psychological topics as well as gene-targets therapeutics. nnMedical students and graduate students outside of genetic counseling should obtain permission from instructor prior to enrollment.
 No prerequisite for genetic counseling students, genetics or neurology residents/fellows or post-docs.

 GENE 299.
 Directed Reading in Genetics.
 1-18 Unit.